IBM/charts/repo/ibm-helm/ibm-ucd-prod.md

 ```
   * Note the script must be named `script.sh`.

-6. A PersistentVolume that will hold the appdata directory for the UrbanCode Deploy server is required.
+6. A PersistentVolume that will hold the appdata directory for the DevOps Deploy server is required.
 If your cluster supports dynamic volume provisioning you will not need to manually create a PersistentVolume (PV) or PersistentVolumeClaim (PVC) before installing this chart.
 If your cluster does not support dynamic volume provisioing, you will need to either ensure a PV is available or you will need to create one before installing this chart.
 You can optionally create the PVC to bind it to a specific PV, or you can let the chart create a PVC and bind to any available PV that meets the required size and storage class.
 Sample YAML to create the PV and PVC are provided below.

 ```
 apiVersion: v1